kathrynparadis/kathrynparadis.github.io/essays/evidence-of-scholarly-ability.md

 **Abstract:** Despite efforts in the security community to quickly index and disseminate vulnerabilities as they are discovered and addressed, there are concerns about how to scale up the knowledge management of vulnerabilities given its dramatic growth rate.
 To address these concerns, recent research shifted towards more proactive approaches, in particular leveraging text mining methods to improve vulnerability identification and dissemination to security investigators.
 While providing a starting point for understanding vulnerability trends, recent methods are still reliant on curated identifiers, such as ‘CVE-\*’, hence missing the majority of cybersecurity activity.
 We show that we can leverage overlapping textual themes in software vulnerabilities to identify related software vulnerability discussions without prior knowledge of identifiers.
 Our method obtained 86% accuracy in identifying related vulnerabilities with minimal pre-processing in a noisy community.

-**My Contribution**: I identified that a portion of data provided by CVE Mitre could be used as ground truth, and created a hypothesis leveraging the data to validate our ongoing pipeline.
-I also wrote all the code for topic modelling, paper visualization, literature review and did a substantial part of the writing over P.I. reviews.
+**My Contribution**: I identified that a portion of data provided by CVE could be used as ground truth, and created a hypothesis leveraging the data to validate our ongoing pipeline.
+I also wrote all the code for topic modelling, paper visualization, literature review and writing.

 **Statistics**:
    * Acceptance Rate: [14%](https://www.icmla-conference.org/icmla18/).